Wound care treatment at Ingalls Memorial saves leg from amputation

 Last year, side effects of a medication caused a deep ulcer on his left foot, and Norman didn’t have much hope treatment would work.
 “We could see the bone in my foot.
 I really didn’t think it could heal,” Norman said.

 Podiatrist Dale Brink, DPM*, said the wound was severe.
-Brink collaborated with surgeon Michael Romberg, MD*, and Joseph Durham, MD*, on Norman’s care.
+Brink collaborated with other wound specialists, including Joseph Durham, MD*, on Norman’s care.
 “With Mr. Norman we were almost certain we would need to do a below-knee amputation or skin grafts,” Brink said.
 Fortunately, Ingalls Memorial offers hyperbaric oxygen therapy (HBOT), which can help patients with chronic wounds avoid amputation.

 During HBOT, a patient breathes pure oxygen while lying in a special pressurized chamber.
 This allows greater amounts of oxygen to enter the bloodstream, which carries it body tissues that need healing.
 Ingalls Memorial in Harvey has three hyperbaric chambers, capable of treating up to 15 patients a day.